-Resignation: A Commissioner wishing to resign shall submit a letter of resignation to the appointing City Councilmember or the City Clerk who in turn would notify the Councilmember.
+Resignation: A c-commissioner wishing to resign shall submit a letter of resignation to the appointing City Councilmember or the City Clerk who, in turn, would notify the Councilmember.
 The resignation may also be submitted via email.

 Once submitted, a letter of resignation cannot be withdrawn.
 The effective date of resignation is the date it is received by the City Clerk or Councilmember unless a future date is indicated.